sdonohoo/forecasting/energy_load/GEFCom2017-D_Prob_MT_hourly/README.md

 4. To submit your solution you must create a script (in any language) that includes all code necessary to train your model and produce predictions for all forecasted periods in the format:

     * The file format should be *.xls;
-    * The file name should be "submission.xls".
+    * The file name should be "submission_YYYYMMDDHHMMSS.xls".
+"YYYYMMDDHHMMSS" is the timestamp used to distinguish outputs of multiple runs.
     * The file should include 10 worksheets, named as CT, ME, NEMASSBOST, NH, RI, SEMASS, VT, WCMASS, MASS, TOTAL.
 Please arrange the worksheets in the same order as listed above.
     * In each worksheet, the first two columns should be date and hour, respectively, in chronological order.
     * The 3rd to the 11th columns should be Q10, Q20, ... to Q90.